Abay Babes

 Abay Babes is a 2018 Filipino comedy film written and directed by Don Cuaresma, starring Cristine Reyes, Nathalie Hart, Meg Imperial, Roxanne Barcelo and Kylie Verzosa.
 The film was produced by Viva Films and it was released in the Philippines on September 19, 2018.

+Synopsis

+Brides maids get into chaos, as their childhood friend is set to marry a man she dated online but never personally met.